Another Country (1984 film): Production

 Eton College declined to serve as a location for the film.
 With an additional fountain brought in, the Old Schools Quadrangle at Oxford University became an important location, along other localities such as the Bodleian Library, Brasenose College, Brasenose Lane, and Broad Street.
 Many interiors were shot at Althorp, seat of the Spencer family.
 Other scenes were filmed at Apethorpe Hall.

 Rupert Everett, who had played the role of Bennett in the play's first run, was cast in that role for the film.

 Twenty years later, Everett played the lead in another Marek Kanievska film, A Different Loyalty (2004), playing a spy based on Kim Philby, a close associate of spy Guy Burgess, whom the Bennett character is based on.

 Goldcrest Films provided £735,000 of the budget.
 The balance was made up of £500,000 from the National Film Finance Corporation, deferred fees and the proceeds of a tax leasing deal with Eastern Counties Newspapers.
 Jake Eberts of Goldcrest says Alan Marshall's producing ensured the film came in on time and on budget while not losing any production value.

 Reception

+Box office

 Goldcrest Films invested £735,000 and received £858,000 in return, making them a profit of £123,000.